Dubai International Airport Cargo Gateway: Expansion

 Within only a few years of Dubai Cargo gateway's founding, cargo activity at the Village outgrew available capacity, and the need arose to accommodate rapidly increasing demand.
-This demand resulted from several factors combined: Dubai's phenomenal growth, the determined expansion of Emirates Airlines, increased popularity of air cargo transportation, and the UAE's central position on the world map.
+This demand resulted from several factors combined: Dubai's phenomenal growth, the determined expansion of the Emirates airline, increased popularity of air cargo transportation, and the UAE's central position on the world map.

 To meet the need for cargo space, the Department of Civil Aviation embarked on a multi-phase US$200 million expansion program set to increase DCG's freight handling capacity with a new Mega Cargo Terminal.
 The Mega Cargo Terminal, completed in 2008, features a designated function and state-of-the-art equipment for each level.
 The final phase will increase DCG's cargo handling capacity to 2.7 million tonnes per year (a sharp increase from DCG's initial annual handling capacity of 150,000 tonnes of cargo in 1991).

 The Mega Cargo Terminal features an express mail centre, new facilities for administrative and agents’ offices, a multi-storey car park, elevated roadway, a new central utility plant, a mosque, and other amenities.
 The Mega Cargo Terminal attempts to consolidate Dubai Cargo gateway's position as a pivotal facility for cargo movement in the region and secure Dubai's position as one of the world's leading cargo destinations.